fedor-goncharov/wrt-project/README.md

 ## Sructure of the project

-Here I briefly explain for what each program is intended.
-Details about their input, output, parameters, usage, etc., you can find further in respective folders.
+Here I briefly explain for what each program is folder contains.
+Details about compilation, usage, input/output, parameters, usage, etc., you can find in README.md in respective folders.

+  * #### bash (bash)
+        Scripts in bash for automatization of simulation-reconstruction processes.
+These use the compiled codes in folders below.

-  * #### radon_inversion (Matlab / Octave)
+  * #### radon-inversion (Matlab / Octave / Python)
-        Octave/Matlab scripts for inversion of classical Radon transforms in 2D/3D using projection theorem or backprojection algorithms.
+        Octave/Matlab/Python scripts for inversion of classical Radon transforms in 2D/3D

-  * #### radon_analytic (C)
-        computations of Radon transforms in 3D of a test-function with compact support in a three-dimensional unit ball; the main feature is that the expression of the test-function must be given by an analytical expression in a separate C file

-  * #### radon_grid (C)
-        computations of Radon transforms in 3D of a test-function with compact support in a three-dimensional unit ball; here the test-function is given by its values on a discrete grid in a three-dimensional cube

-  * #### ray_analytic (C)
+  * #### radon-sampling (C)
-        computations of ray transforms in 3D in a layer-by-layer sampling scheme of a test-function with compact support in a three-dimensional unit ball (see also the README.md inside project for information about 'layer-by-layer sampling scheme');
-        the test-function must be given by an analytical expression in a separate C file
+        C codes for simulating classical and weighted Radon transforms in 3D (along hyperplanes in 3D)

-  * #### ray_grid (C)
+  * #### ray-sampling (C)
-        computations of ray transforms in 3D in a layer-by-layer sampling scheme of a test-function with compact support in a three-dimensional unit ball (see the README.md inside project for information about 'layer-by-layer sampling scheme');
-        test-function is given by its values on a discrete grid in a three-dimensional cube
+        C codes for simulating classical and weighted ray transforms in 3D (along oriented lines in 3D) for lines that are parallel XY-plane.
+This corresponds to scanner geometry, where the ray data are acquired in a set of parallel slices.

-  * #### radon_reduction (C)
+  * #### reduction-algorithm (C)
+        This is the code related to the article :
+		F. O. Goncharov, A geometric based preprocessing for weighted ray transforms with applications in SPECT, arxiv:1911.05470
-        reduces the data given by ray transforms in 3D in layer-by-layer sampling scheme to the data given by Radon transforms in 3D
+		Basically, codes here allow to reduce data given weighted ray transforms in 3D (for example, those produced by 'ray_sampling') to weighted Radon transforms in 3D along planes.
+		To understand, why it is worth of anything, look in the preprint above.

+  * #### umot (C / Python)
+        These codes are related to simulations and inversions of weighted Radon transforms in 2D arising in ultrasound-modulated optical tomography (UMOT).

+  * #### ver-python (Python)
+        Codes in Python such as : simulation and inversion of Radon transforms in 2D, adjoint Radon transforms, computations of system-matrices in 2D for X-ray, PET, SPECT (I don't pursue write anything for 3D in Python because it becomes too slow, in C it is anyway faster)

+  * #### weights-utilities (C)
+        Computations of weight-expansions for SPECT in 2D/3D.

+  * #### EM-algorithms (C / Python)
+        Not a secret that EM-algorithms are extremely popular in tomographies, however, they no longer use Radon transforms (at least not explicitly).
+		Here we place some implementations, inspired from lectures of prof. J. Fessler from the University of Michigan.

-  * #### wradon_inversion/iterative (Matlab / Octave)
+  * #### gradient-algorithms (C / Python / Matlab / Octave)
-        iterative inversions of weighted Radon transforms in 3D.
-Takes on input initial starting point and data about the weight (coefficients in spherical harmonics expansion) and solves iteratively the related integral equation (see link [3] given above).
+        Some gradient algorithms (e.g., coordinate-wise descent) converge first at high-frequencies.
+Therefore, low-frequency initial approximations (from FBP for example) are of definite interest for application these gradient schems in tomography.
+My interest here is to apply our approach : reduction from Pw to Rw -> FBP / Chang formula -> gradient descent, and to see the results.

 ## Future plans

-  * The programs above are designed for computations of the classical ray/Radon transforms in 3D and their inversion, however, the goal of the project is to implement some iterative inversion algorithms for weighted Radon transforms (see [[2,3]](http://www.cmap.polytechnique.fr/~fedor.goncharov/publications.html)).

-  * The current version of the programs can be used to test Chang-type approximate inversions (described precisely in [[2]](http://www.cmap.polytechnique.fr/~fedor.goncharov/publications.html)) and Kunyansky-type inversions

-  * Add more options for computations of classical Radon transforms (for example sampling grids: right now in Radon space the grid is 'Gauss-uniform', however, the set of directions on the sphere can have many different realizations (possibly with different properties of stability of algorithms))

-  * Add options for tests with noise as for classical Radon transforms and for weighted Radon transforms (like SPECT, PET)
+  * Initiate some sustainable documentation for given codes.
+  * Make use of advanced, growing libraries in tomographical imaging (e.g., CASToR project castor-project.org)
+  * Implement some algorithms from machine-learning community (ANN's, Bayes methdos etc.)